 \subsubsection{Stress relaxation}

 \seclabel{numExVisc2DmemStressRelaxation} First, the setup in \figref{numExVisc2DmemSetupPureShear} is considered and the Neo-Hookean material model is employed for both the elastic and Maxwell branch, see \eqsref{cntViscConstElasticityPsiMemNeoHookean}.
-The material parameters in the elastic branch are $\mu=3\,\mu_0$ and $K=0$, and in the Maxwell branch they are $\mu_1=\mu$ and $K_1\in\{0,\mu/3\}$.
+The material parameters in the elastic branch are $\mu=3\,\mu_0$ and $K=0$; the ones in the Maxwell branch are $\mu_1=\mu$ and $K_1\in\{0,\mu/3\}$.
 The end time is $t_\mathrm{end}=5\,T_0$ and the constant time step size is chosen as $\Delta t=0.1\,T_0$.

 On the top edge, the displacement profile as shown in \figref{numExVisc2DmemStressRelaxationPureShearDisplacement} is imposed, which leads to the stretch $\lambda_y=1+\bar{u}/L_0$.
 On the right edge, the stretch $\lambda_x=1/\lambda_y$ is imposed to ensure pure shear.